A foreclosure in any given state generally takes one of two paths: judicial (through the court system) or nonjudicial (out of court).

 The court system usually isn't involved in states that permit a nonjudicial foreclosure process.
 However, some states require minimal judicial involvement.

-A nonjudicial foreclosure is typically handled by a trustee, which the lender designates in the deed of trust that the borrower signs when buying the home.
-Or, more often than not, the lender substitutes a different trustee later on to handle the foreclosure.
+A trustee typically handles a nonjudicial foreclosure.
+The lender designates the trustee in the deed of trust that the borrower signs when buying the home.
+But more often than not, the lender substitutes a different trustee later on to handle the foreclosure.

 Nonjudicial foreclosure procedures differ widely from state to state.

 In some states, the trustee gives the homeowner a notice of default.
-This notice lets the homeowner know that the trustee intends to foreclose on the home.
-The homeowner is then given a period of time to get current on the loan or negotiate a way to prevent a foreclosure.
+This notice informs the homeowner that the trustee intends to foreclose on the home.
+The homeowner is then given time to get current on the loan or negotiate a way to prevent a foreclosure.

 The trustee might also have to send a notice with details about the sale.